Do you have frequent breakouts, rough texture, or uneven skin tone? If so, it sounds like you're in dire need of an exfoliating facial scrub.

 #2.
 Dry Skin

 If you have dry skin, you likely have flaky patches and dull areas.
 Your skin requires a bit more moisture to maintain a natural glow.
-You've probably noticed your skin becomes more dry in the winter or colder months.
+You've probably noticed your skin becomes drier in the winter or colder months.

 A physical exfoliant is best for dry skin, as it can help improve texture and reduce roughness without causing irritation or inflammation.
 A gentle scrub can help buff dull, dry skin cells from the surface in order to promote a radiant complexion.
 Exfoliate your skin once or twice a week with a gentle formula that won't be too harsh on your skin.

-If you struggle with dullness and lackluster tone, you should try out Radiance Enzyme Scrub.
+If you struggle with dullness and lackluster tone, you should try our Radiance Enzyme Scrub.
 Designed for all skin types, this enzyme mask and enzyme scrub duo also functions as a daily cleanser.

 Be sure to apply moisturizer after cleansing to rehydrate your skin.
 If you're trying to mattify an oily sheen, use our Sweet Black Tea and Ginger Oil-Free Moisturizer.